-Action taken since then The area of improvement has been Met.
-We are confident the new manager will follow the notification guidance.
-Previous area for improvement 2 To ensure staff respond appropriately to adult support and protection concerns the provider should: a) review their "Safeguarding adult procedures Scotland 2017." in line with current guidance and good practice; and b) where concerns are raised about customers, there should be a clear process in place so that the correct forms and notifications are sent to the right professionals.
-This should include but is not limited to: - adult concern forms being sent to relevant authorities; and - the Care Inspectorate receiving the relevant notification.
+- 1. To ensure staff respond appropriately to adult support and protection concerns the provider should: - a) review their "Safeguarding adult procedures Scotland 2017." in line with current guidance and good practice; and - b) where concerns are raised about customers, there should be a clear and recently reviewed process in place that staff follow.